Modification Date: 2018-01-10 15:57:20

-We recommend doing cutlery marking test on your ware.
+We recommend doing cutlery marking tests on your ware.
 If they mark, blend in a little transparent glossy glaze (like G2926B).
-This will compromise a little of the matteness but will reduce the marking.
+This will compromise the matteness a little but will reduce the marking.

 1100 water, 1000 powder to get creamy mix.